cmunch1/nba-prediction/README2.md

 ### Plan

 Gradient boosted tree models (Xgboost and LightGBM) will be utilized to determine the probability that the home team will win each game.
 The probability of winning will be important in developing betting strategies because such strategies will not bet on every game, just on games with better expected values.
-The model will be deployed online to predict and report wining probabiliites every day.
+The model will be deployed online using a streamlit app to predict and report wining probabilities every day. https://cmunch1-nba-prediction-streamlit-app-fs5l47.streamlit.app/

 ### Overview